This website has various accessibility features to help you use the site

 We’ll consider your request and get back to you in 5 working days

 Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact: [provide both details of how to report these issues to your organisation, and contact details for the unit or person responsible for dealing with these reports].
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact: firstname.lastname@example.org - Project Lead for Information Systems in Housing Solutions.